-Chief Executive, Executive Board Member
+Chief Executive, Executive Board Director

 Neil has a comprehensive operational experience of harbours, pilotage and the management of the safety of navigation.
 Following a seagoing career, Neil served with the Authority as a senior pilot for the Haven Ports area before taking up the post of Deputy Harbour Master (Operations) in 2009.
 He was subsequently appointed to the position of Harbour Master & Marine Manager in January 2012.
 In May 2014 Neil was appointed Chief Executive.

-Harbour Master, Executive Board Member
+Harbour Master, Executive Board Director

 Mike attended Trinity House Navigation School from 1981 to 1986.
 After leaving sixth form he commenced a Cadetship with Royal Fleet Auxiliary (RFA) at Warsash College.
 He gained his Mates Certificate of Competency in 1993 and after seven years’ service with RFA he branched out into the commercial world working for a variety of companies, including London Overseas Freighter, P&O Ferries, Rockwater and Holland America Line.
 Having gained his Master’s Certificate in 1997 Mike focused his career on passenger ferries with 12 years command experience with both Stena Line and P&O. In 2013 Mike came ashore and took up a manager role with Associated British Ports as Dock Master Hull and Goole.
 Mike joined Harwich Haven Authority in 2015.